Our free membership, business.com+, takes the pain out of choosing new business services.

 When choosing a domain name, consider opting for alternative top-level domains like ".co" or ".io" if your ideal ".com" name is unavailable.

 Creating strategic partnerships with complementary companies is an often-overlooked way to minimize startup costs.
 For example, let’s say you sell sunglasses and have only a small marketing budget.
-You can create a comarketing arrangement with a store that sells bathing suits.
+You can create a co-marketing arrangement with a store that specializes in swimwear.
 It will promote your products to its customers via email and social media, and you’ll do the same.

-Startups can also sometimes get a huge boost by partnering with a large corporation, particularly if the startup owns innovative technology protected by patents and intellectual property protections, such as copyrights.
+Startups can also sometimes get a huge boost by partnering with a large corporation, particularly if the startup owns innovative technology protected by patents and copyrights.
 For example, Aurora Innovation Inc. developed groundbreaking strides in self-driving cars.
 In 2021, it teamed with Toyota to create the first self-driving taxi.
 Later, Toyota bought some of Aurora’s technology to use in its vehicles.
-Toyota lent its resources and, in return, saved money by not having to recreate the technology with its engineers.
+Toyota lent its resources, and in return, saved money by not having to recreate the technology with its own engineers.

 More money-saving business tips

 Your startup’s initial funding and ongoing money management can significantly impact its future success.
-Consider the following money-saving tips to improve cash flow and increase your chances of building a successful business.
+Consider the following money-saving tips to improve cash flow and increase your chances of building a thriving business.

-• Find an angel investor.
-Finding an angel investor can take the financial strain off your shoulders as you launch your business.
-An angel investor is an equity partner, similar to a venture capitalist, willing to invest their money in a startup.
-Typically, this type of investor does not require repayment until the company generates revenue or gets sold.
-This money isn’t a loan, so no interest accrues.
+• Find an angel investor: An angel investor can ease the financial burden as you launch your business.
+Angel investors are equity partners — similar to venture capitalists — who invest their own money in startups.
+Typically, they don’t expect repayment until the company generates revenue or is sold.
+Because this funding isn’t a loan, no interest accrues.

-• Take out a business loan.
-While using credit cards to finance your business is easy and fast, it also can be expensive and risky.
-If you have good credit, you should be able to get approved for a small business loan with a reasonable interest rate.
-The best business loans for startups will have reasonable acceptance criteria, an easy application process and flexible terms.
+• Take out a business loan: If you have good credit, you should be able to secure a small business loan with a reasonable interest rate.
+The best business loans for startups will have doable acceptance criteria, an easy application process and flexible terms.

-• Negotiate with your suppliers.
-According to research from Shopify, the biggest startup expense involves the product itself, accounting for nearly a third of total startup costs.
-If you buy numerous items from a particular supplier, try to negotiate volume discounts.
-If the supplier is also a relatively new company or is trying to get a foothold in your market, offer to promote it to other potential customers in exchange for a discount on the goods you buy from them.
+• Negotiate with your suppliers: Creating a unique product can be costly.
+If you purchase multiple items from a particular supplier, consider negotiating volume discounts.
+If the supplier is also a relatively new company or is trying to establish a foothold in your market, you might offer to promote their products to other potential customers in exchange for a discount on your purchases.

 Did you find this content helpful?